 Once a year, the Fulani nomads of the Wodaabe tribe gather in Niger and Chad to celebrate a festival known as Gerewol, an ancient courtship ritual, it’s a not to be missed opportunity to witness this incredible festival.

-The Wodaabe are a small isolated branch of the Fulani ethnic group and are considered by others tribes as wild people since they are nomadic shepherds who make migratory journeys through the arid regions of Niger, Nigeria, Cameroon, Ivory Coast, Chad and of the Central African Republic, traveling with their families and their livestock.
+The Wodaabe are a small isolated branch of the Fulani ethnic group and are considered by others tribes as wild people since they are nomadic shepherds who make migratory journeys through the arid regions of Niger, Nigeria, Cameroon, Ivory Coast, Chad and Central African Republic, traveling with their families and their livestock.

 The Fulani of the Wodaabe tribe are very attentive to their beauty and charm; the concept of beauty in fact plays an important role in the culture of this population, for this reason men devote large amounts of time, money and efforts to make themselves beautiful in the eyes of women.

-Gerewol is the most important ceremony that is celebrated by the Wodaabe; during this ritual men compete against one another to be chosen by young women of marriage age, the festival is always held at the end of the rainy season in the Sahelian area, usually in late September even if the exact period not only changes every year, but sometimes it is difficult to know in advance.
+Gerewol is the most important ceremony that is celebrated by the Wodaabe; during this ritual men compete against one another to be chosen by young women of marriage age, the festival is always held at the end of the rainy season in the Sahelian area, usually on late September even if the exact period not only changes every year, but sometimes it is difficult to know in advance.

 The beauty ideal of the Wodaabe wants men to be tall, have straight noses and white teeth, also the eyes are very important; therefore, during the celebration of Gerewol, men often roll their eyes and show their teeth to emphasize these characteristics.